-New Zealand ShakeOut is our national earthquake drill and tsunami hīkoi, is taking place Thursday 28 October 2021 at 9:30am.
+New Zealand ShakeOut, our national earthquake drill and tsunami hīkoi, is taking place Thursday 28 October 2021 at 9:30am.

 Taking part is a great way for everyone in your organisation to learn, and practise, the right actions to take before, during and after an earthquake and tsunami.

 An emergency plan is a health and safety requirement.
 Not having one is a big risk for your business and the people in it.

 Being prepared for an emergency or disaster can:

 Leading up to ShakeOut, there are lot's of things your business or organisation can do to get ready for an emergency.

 On ShakeOut day, try testing some of your other plans as well.

 ShakeOut is a self-run drill.
 You can start it in whatever way works for you.
 You could:

 While you are doing the drill, take note of what might be happening around you in a real earthquake.
 Think about what you might need to do to prepare for a real earthquake.

 Use this New Zealand ShakeOut audio announcement to start your earthquake drill.
 Play it through a speaker or PA so everyone knows the correct action to take.